jakob949/pan_genome/README.md

 3. Calculate embeddings using the Rostlab/prot_t5_xl_uniref50 model

-4. Perform PCA dimension reduction (default: 455 dimensions)
+4. Optional - Perform PCA dimension reduction (default: 455 dimensions)

-5. Perform HDBSCAN clustering (fast and hierarchical)
+5. Perform HDBSCAN hierarchical clustering
+5. Or much faster do faiss similarity search

 6. Return a pandas DataFrame with all genes and their cluster assignments